madworx/docker-netbsd/README.md

 ### Why is it slow?

-If you feel that the container is slow in starting/responding, or you are getting the message "Warning: Lacking KVM support - slower(!) emulation will be used." upon startup, it means that you are either not running the container in privileged mode (`--privileged`` when invoking `docker run`), or your operating system doesn't support KVM.
+If you feel that the container is slow in starting/responding, or you are getting the message "Warning: Lacking KVM support - slower(!) emulation will be used." upon startup, it means that you are either not running the container in privileged mode (`--privileged` when invoking `docker run`), or your operating system doesn't support KVM.

 Not having support for KVM might be due to that you are running your Docker engine inside a virtual machine, or that your host doesn't have the adequate support for it.

-For instance, when running a QEMU virtual machine under physical hardware, it is entirely possible to run this image with QEMU support.
+For instance, when running a QEMU virtual machine under physical hardware, it is entirely possible to run this image with KVM support.
 (Which is the setup for the main development environment for this image).

-### What's up with the "-x86_64" suffix to the docker tag?
+### What's up with the "`-x86_64`" suffix to the docker tag?

-Since we are using QEMU to emulate a target system, the "-x86_64" suffix serves to indicate which target system we are emulating.
+Since we are using QEMU to emulate a target system, the "`-x86_64`" suffix serves to indicate which target system we are emulating.

-For an z86_64 host, with KVM support, this is the most efficient (and preferred) way to run the container.
+For a `x86_64` host, with KVM support, this is the most efficient (and preferred) way to run the container.

-When not running with KVM support, other architectures supported by QEMU might be more efficient, but this is not something that has been tried out yet.
-(Please - try it out and submit a PR for that functionality)
+When running without KVM support, other target architectures supported by QEMU may be more efficient, but this is not something that has been tried out yet.
+(Feel free to try it out and submit a PR!)

 ## Source

 Source code is hosted on [GitHub](https://github.com/madworx/docker-netbsd).

 ## Contributions